cct-datascience/.github/profile/README.md

 ### Projects and Partners

-This list is a sample of the wide variety of projects we've supported:
+Here's a sample of the wide variety of projects we've supported:

 |          |          |
 | :------- | :------- |